-- The One Point service provides early help through offering direct support, advice and a range of activities for children and young people from 0-19 years and their families.
+- Family Hubs provide early help through offering direct support, advice and a range of activities for children and young people from 0-19 years and their families.

-- Our new Families First service is being introduced across the county in 2015.
-This is made up of social workers, family support workers and specialist lead professionals who which will provide support to children, young people and families with have complex needs, and where there are concerns for the safety and wellbeing of children and young people, or where families need intensive support.
+- Our Families First service provide support to children, young people and families with complex needs and where there are concerns for the safety and wellbeing of children and young people, or where families need intensive support.

 - A range of services to support children in need and their families including a disabled children's team.

 - Child protection in schools, including the management of allegations against professionals.

 - Children and young people who are looked after, which includes residential services for children and young people, fostering and adoption services.

 - Young People's Service and a service for young people leaving care.

 - A wide range of specialist services that support children who live with their families, helping prevent the need for children to become looked after.
 This includes the Emergency Duty Team who provide an emergency out of hours services, therapeutic services, community-based support to families in crisis, substance misuse services for young people, family pathfinder and activity-based support services.

 - Aycliffe Secure Centre which operates within the context of a contract with the Youth Justice Board to care for young people whose liberty has been restricted or removed.